MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app.md

 **CDN**.
 Use [Azure Content Delivery Network][cdn] (CDN) to cache content for lower latency and faster delivery of content as well as provide a HTTPS endpoint.

 **Function Apps**.
-Azure Functions is a serverless compute option.
+[Azure Functions][functions] is a serverless compute option.
 It uses an event-driven model, where a piece of code (a "function") is invoked by a trigger.
 In this architecture, the function is invoked when a client makes an HTTP request through API Management.

 **API Management**.
-API Management provides a API gateway that sits in front of the HTTP function.
+[API Management][apim] provides a API gateway that sits in front of the HTTP function.
 You can use API Management to publish and manage APIs used by client applications.
 Using a gateway helps to decouple the front-end application from the back-end APIs.
 For example, API Management can rewrite URLs, transform requests before they reach the backend, set request or response headers, and so forth.
 API Management can also be used to implement cross-cutting concerns such as:

 - Enforcing usage quotas and rate limits